Stock Market Psychology

 Boats, cars, girls, private jets, fancy hotel suites, stacks of cash, and mansions are just some examples used as a method of marketing toward the naive part-time trader to create the facade which is the “lifestyle” of a successful professional stock trader.
 Acting like Kanye and what not.
 Unfortunately, this isn’t reality… but simply a clever method of marketing.
 The “dream” that is advertised by stock picking services is a joke.
 Don’t get swindled.

-Though a select few of these services are legitimately attempting to help their subscribers, the majority are simply feeding you ideas for a paycheck, and likely not even trading those ideas themselves.
+Though a select few of these services are legitimately attempting to help their subscribers, sadly numerous services are simply feeding you ideas for a paycheck, and likely not even trading those ideas themselves.
 I would advise you to research such services in depth before committing to a monthly subscription.
+Are they flashy as hell, like mentioned above?
+What have they shown you to convince you they know what they’re talking about?
+Are they trusted by others?
+Positive reputation?
+Are they humble?

-The reality is that most of these stock picking services make more money from subscriptions of clients and sales on their products than they do with their own trading.
+The reality is that most of these flashy services make more money from subscriptions of clients and sales on their all of their products than they do with their own trading.
 These subscription service owners can literally rent this “lifestyle” (while marketing it to potential clients) as a result of the income created by the services they offer.
 Anything from a rental vacation home to exotic rental cars, they paint the picture of “Trade with us and you can live like this too!”
-But without you, the major majority of these services would be out of business… quick.
+But without you, the majority of these services would be out of business… quick.

-The photo to the left is food for thought.
+The photo of these two is food for thought.
 It’s a photo of Facebook Founder & CEO, Mark Zuckerberg and Microsoft Founder and Technology Advisor, Bill Gates, which went viral with the caption “$138 Billion in one photo, and not a Gucci belt in sight.”
 The photo and caption spoke volumes.
 You will generally find that authentic traders are similar in this regard.
 Though most are not billionaires, they are humble, as they have been humbled numerous times by the market… and know to keep their ego in check.
-They are cautious rather than careless, and tend to lend help and assistance to other traders at no cost rather than charging them an arm and a leg.
+They are cautious rather than careless, and tend to lend help to other traders.
 Quite the contradiction from the flashy “expert” that drives a Lambo, plays with stacks of cash at his computer desk, and charges steep for their comical trading “lessons.”

 The Odds are Stacked Heavily Against You